 I thought about this question for a long time (decades!) and I’ve finally come to a conclusion and a solution that seems right to me.
 Governments and corporations are not the answer.
 They’ve had plenty of time and opportunities to make human settlement of the solar system a reality.
 The answer is individuals and small groups of individuals.
 That’s how I came up with Lunar Homestead.
 I explain in much more detail elsewhere in this site.

-OK, so why am I qualified to research the technology and techniques needed to live permanently on the Moon?
-I don’t have a PhD, work in a fancy lab, teach at a prominent university, or mountains of cash.
-That question actually set me back for a while until I decided that I didn’t need any of that stuff.
+OK, so why am I qualified to research the technology and techniques needed to live permanently on Luna?
+I don’t have a PhD, work in a fancy lab, teach at a prominent university, or lounge on mountains of cash.
+That question actually set me back for a long time until I decided that I didn’t need any of that stuff.
 Most scientists throughout history didn’t have any of that stuff either and were very successful.
-“Gentlemen scientists” were far more common before the 20th century, when official funding (government, non-profit, and for-profit) for science increased.
+“Gentlemen scientists” were far more common before the 20th century, when official funding (government, non-profit, and for-profit) for science significantly increased.
 I figure I can’t go too far wrong following the footsteps of two of my favorite scientists – Benjamin Franklin and Nikola Tesla.

 What I DO have are:

 - An insatiable curiosity.
 Learning new things is fun!